xenorama/oneirotomy/README.md

 ### Control progression of **jit.mo.func** objects during offline rendering
 **the.jit.mojo** replaces the _speed_ attribute of any **jit.mo.func** object in the patch to control its _phase_ whenever jit.world is not running (like in non-realtime mode).
 It must therefore connect to any **jit.mo.func** object producing matrix data and will handle the rest.

+## Feedback and development
+Please share your experience and ideas for development at any time.
+There will be plenty to discuss and optimize for sure.
+We shall thank you very much in advance for any input.

+Tim Heinze
+Xenorama